digvijaypaul/dotfiles/README.md

 ln -s ~/.vim/coc-settings.json ~/.config/nvim/coc-settings.json
 ```
 #### Coloring issue
 There is an issue in neovim but not in vim where if you change the colorscheme while editing a file and change back to the original colorscheme, some text loses their syntax highlighting.
-Switching from `joshdick/one-dark.vim` and `drewtemplemeyer/palenight.vim` to `srcery-colors/srcery-vim` causes this to happen but switching between the former two does not.
+Switching from `joshdick/one-dark.vim` and `drewtemplemeyer/palenight.vim` to `srcery-colors/srcery-vim` or `arcticicestudio/nord-vim` causes this to happen but switching between the former two does not.

 Another issue that occured in both vim and neovim: It seems that the installation of `srcery-vim` messed up some other syntax highlighting.
 In the part of the `.vimrc` that lists all the plugins, the name of the plugins contained in `' '` are not colored green.
-Uninstalling and reinstalling neovim fixed this, though it may be best to just remove `srcery-colors/srcery-vim`.
+Uninstalling and reinstalling neovim fixed this, though it may be best to just remove `srcery-colors/srcery-vim`. **(REMOVED)**

 ### Coc
 #### Packages used